sequentialread/pow-captcha/README.md

   - This challenge was returned by `GetChallenges`.
   - `GetChallenges` hasn't been called 10 or more times since this challenge was originally returned.
   - `Verify` has not been called on this challenge before.
   - The provided hexadecimal nonce solves the challenge.
-(This nonce string will be passed to the function you specify in [data-sqr-captcha-callback](#data-sqr-captcha-callback) )
+    - The winning nonce string will be passed to the function you specify in [data-sqr-captcha-callback](#data-sqr-captcha-callback).
+You just have to make sure to post it to your server so your server can include it when it calls `/Verify`
 Otherwise it returns 404, 400, or 500.